vinniefalco/cppa-www/_posts/2024-09-12-Safe-Cpp-Partnership.md

 The Safe Standard Library is a key component of the Safe C++ Extensions proposal.
 This extensive library addition will provide developers with robust, memory-safe implementations of essential data structures and algorithms.
-By integrating these components into the C++ Standard Library, we can ensure that new code is written with safety in mind from the outset.
+By integrating these= components into the C++ Standard Library, we can ensure that new code is written with safety in mind from the outset.

 The C++ Alliance and Sean Baxter are seeking feedback from developers, researchers, and other stakeholders on the Safe C++ Extensions proposal.
 This collaborative